Everything You Need To Know About Karim, The Newest

 He’s predominately a stage actor from London

 Ben-Adir has had a handful of roles in movies like King Arthur: Legend of the Sword and The Commuter, and and appeared in BBC’s cult fave Peaky Blinders and ITV’s Vera for four seasons.
 But, he spends most of his time on the stage.
-He’s appeared in almost a dozen plays across London.
+He’s appeared in almost a dozen plays across London, including A Midsummer's Night Dream at Regent's Park Open Air Theatre.
 And if you’re looking to really dig deep into Ben-Adir’s life story, you’re out of luck.
 He’s an incredibly private person, and has no social media accounts at this time.

 Karim’s backstory is a little more intense